cncf/landscapeapp/README.md

 If you want to create an interactive landscape for your project or organization:
 1. Note ahead of time that the hardest part of building a landscape is getting hi-res images for every project.
 You *cannot* convert from a PNG or JPEG into an SVG.
 You need to get an SVG, AI, or EPS file.
 When those aren't available, you will  need a graphic designer to recreate several images.
 Don't just use an auto-tracer to try to convert PNG to SVG because there is some artistry involved in making it look good.
 Please review this [primer](https://www.cncf.io/blog/2019/07/17/what-image-formats-should-you-be-using-in-2019/) on image formats.
 1. Create a repo `youracronym-landscape` so it's distinct from other landscapes stored in the same directory.
 From inside your new directory, copy over files from a simpler landscape like https://github.com/graphql/graphql-landscape with `cp -r ../graphql-landscape/* ../graphql-landscape/.github ../graphql-landscape/.gitignore ../graphql-landscape/.npmrc ../graphql-landscape/.nvmrc .`.
-2. If you're working with the [LF](https://www.linuxfoundation.org/), give admin privileges to the new repo to [dankohn](https://github.com/dankohn) and write privleges to [AndreyKozlov1984](https://github.com/AndreyKozlov1984), [jordinl83](https://github.com/jordinl83), and [CNCF-Bot](https://github.com/CNCF-Bot) and ping me after creating an account at [slack.cncf.io](https://slack.cncf.io).
-Alex Contini and I are available there to help you recreate SVGs based on a PNG or the company's logo, if necessary, and to fix other problems.
+2. If you're working with the [LF](https://www.linuxfoundation.org/), give admin privileges to the new repo to [dankohn](https://github.com/dankohn) and write privleges to [AndreyKozlov1984](https://github.com/AndreyKozlov1984), [jordinl83](https://github.com/jordinl83), and [CNCF-Bot](https://github.com/CNCF-Bot) and ping Dan after creating an account at [slack.cncf.io](https://slack.cncf.io).
+Alex Contini and Dan are available there to help you recreate SVGs based on a PNG of the company's logo, if necessary, and to fix other problems.
 2. Set the repo to only support merge commits and turn off DCO support, since it doesn't work well with the GitHub web interface:
 ![image](https://user-images.githubusercontent.com/3083270/66166276-dd62ad00-e604-11e9-87db-fd9ae7a80d1a.png)
-3. For LF projects, I'll set you up in Netlify to build on every commit.
+3. For LF projects, Dan will set you up in Netlify to build on every commit.
 Build command is `npm install -g npm && npm ci && npm run build` and publish directory is `dist`.
 Environment variables that need to be set are `CRUNCHBASE_KEY`, `GITHUB_KEY`, and `TWITTER_KEYS`.
-I recommend these notifications:
+Dan recommends these notifications:
 ![image](https://user-images.githubusercontent.com/3083270/62425480-87c36000-b6a8-11e9-9882-e84c4e2cdfb4.png)
 5. Edit `settings.yml` and `landscape.yml` for your topic.
 6. [Generate](https://www.qrcode-monkey.com) a QR code, setting colors to black.
 Save as SVG and overwrite images/qr.svg.